 7. Evaluate Relationship Dynamics: Assess your relationship for healthy patterns of behavior, communication, and conflict resolution.

-8. Consider Therapy Options: Explore the possibility of couples therapy as a way to address underlying issues and improve communication and intimacy in the relationship.
+8. Consider Therapy Options: Find the possibility of couples therapy as a way to address underlying issues and improve communication and intimacy in the relationship.
 Therapy can provide a safe space for both partners to express themselves and work through challenges together.

 9. Trust the Process: Trust that you are capable of making decisions that honor your self-respect and well-being.
 Be patient with yourself as you deal with the challenges of relationships and personal growth.